entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 > - **Taxa**: Neoselachian shark tooth：?*Palaeospinax* sp.
 > - **Locality and horizon**: W Turkey, Middle Scythian, *cristagalli*-zone, Early Triassic
 > - **References**: Thies, D. 1982.
 A eoselachian shark tooth from the lower Triassic of the Kocaeli (=Bithynian) Peninsula, W Turkey.
 N.Jb.
 Geol.
 Palaont.
 Mh.5:272-278.
-> - **Comments**: Permian and Triassic vertebrates from Turkey are poorly known.From the Middle-Late Permian actinopterygians and tetrapod footprints are known(Gandetal.2011;HHoşgöretal.,submitted) whereas chondrichthyes are known from the Lower Triassic (Thies,1982) and phytosaurs from the Late Triassic (Buffetautetal.1988).
+> - **Comments**: Permian and Triassic vertebrates from Turkey are poorly known.From the Middle-Late Permian actinopterygians and tetrapod footprints are known(Gandetal.2011;HHoşgöretal.,submitted) whereas chondrichthyes are known from the Lower Triassic (Thies, 1982) and phytosaurs from the Late Triassic (Buffetaut et al., 1988).

 ## MIDDLE Triassic:
 ### Anisian（安尼期）, Middle Triassic